Press enter to see results or esc to cancel.

 Rabies – Past and Present

 Rabies was first spotted in Thailand back in the 1920s.
-As the pet and stray animal populations grew, cases of rabies began to increase to the point where the rabies death toll reached a record high of 370 people in 1980.
+As the pet and stray animal populations grew, cases of rabies began to rise to the point where the rabies death toll reached a record high of 370 people in 1980.

 The 1980 rabies outbreak forced the Thai government to implement strong measures to curb rabies cases, such as modernizing medical equipment throughout the country and launching a public campaign to educate Thai citizens about the disease.